setzamora/personal-scripts/README.md

-# Python Scripts
+# Scripts to Attack WPA2
-Nothing special here, just a repository of my personal python scripts.
+Nothing special here, just a repository of my python scripts for attacking WPA2.